Andrew J. May

-Andrew Jackson May (June 24, 1875 – September 6, 1959) was a Kentucky attorney, an influential New Deal-era politician, and chairman of the House Military Affairs Committee during World War II, famous for his role as chief architect of the Peacetime Selective Service act.
-May was implicated in the leak of classified naval information, and later an unrelated conviction for bribery.
-May was a Democratic member of United States House of Representatives from Kentucky during the 72nd to 79th sessions of Congress.
+Andrew Jackson May (June 24, 1875 – September 6, 1959) was an attorney and U.S. representative from Kentucky, serving from 1931 to 1947.
+He was an influential New Deal-era Democratic politician and chairman of the House Military Affairs Committee during World War II, famous for his role as chief architect of the Peacetime Selective Service Act.

+During the war, May revealed classified naval information in a press conference, and after the war was convicted for bribery in connection with wartime munitions contracts.

 Education and early career

 May was born on Beaver Creek, near Prestonsburg in Floyd County, Kentucky, on June 24, 1875.
-On June 25, 1898, he and his twin brother William H. May graduated from Southern Normal University Law School in Huntingdon, Tennessee (later named Union University, Jackson, Tennessee), and was admitted to the bar the same year, commencing his law practice in Prestonsburg.
+On June 25, 1898, he and his twin brother William H. May graduated from Southern Normal University Law School in Huntingdon, Tennessee (later named Union University, Jackson, Tennessee).
+He was admitted to the bar the same year, commencing his law practice in Prestonsburg.
 May and his brother formed the law firm of May & May which was not dissolved until the death of his brother on February 20, 1921.
-May was county attorney of Floyd County, Kentucky, 1901–1909; special judge of the circuit court of Johnson and Martin Counties in 1925 and 1926.
-During this time, May also engaged in Democratic Party politics, agricultural pursuits, coal mining and banking.
+May was county attorney of Floyd County, Kentucky, from 1901 to 1909; and special judge of the circuit court of Johnson and Martin Counties in 1925 and 1926.
+During this time, May also engaged in Democratic Party politics, agricultural pursuits, coal mining, and banking.

-In 1928, May ran for Congress against Katherine Langley in a heavily Republican district and lost.
-Two years later he ran again and won in the 1930 election defeating Langley.
-May was elected as a New Deal Democrat to the Seventy-second Congress and to seven succeeding Congresses (March 4, 1931 – January 3, 1947).
-He was Chairman of the powerful Committee on Military Affairs during the Seventy-sixth through Seventy-ninth Congresses, and a consistent supporter of the Franklin D. Roosevelt administration.
-During World War II, May became involved with Murray and Henry Garsson, New York businessmen who sought lucrative munitions contracts then being awarded by the U.S. Government.
+US Representative

+In 1928, May ran for US Representative as a Democrat against incumbent Katherine G. Langley in the heavily Republican 10th District, and lost.
+In 1930, he ran again and defeated Langley.
+In the 1930 reapportionment of the House, Kentucky lost its 10th seat; but new districts were not drawn in time for the 1932 election.
+All nine seats were elected in a state-wide at-large election, including May, who was re-elected.
+Districts were established by 1934; May was re-elected from the new 7th District that year and in five subsequent elections, serving until 1947.
+He was defeated for re-election in 1946 by Republican Wendell H. Meade.

+May was a consistent supporter of President Franklin D. Roosevelt and of Roosevelt's New Deal programs.
+He helped push through the Social Security Act, and the GI Bill of Rights, both important New Deal programs.